Aiman-ui/web-application/README.md

 ## Overview

 This project serves as a practical exercise to test your DevOps skills.
 It involves working with a sample e-commerce web application that allows users to browse and purchase kids' beds.
 Your task is to apply DevOps practices to containerize the application, set up CI/CD pipelines, and ensure proper validation and testing.
+🧠 Task Summary: Real Jenkins CI Pipeline with Docker & Nginx

+You built a Jenkins CI pipeline that:

+   1. Cloned a GitHub repo

+   2. Built a Docker image

+   3. Ran a Docker container using docker-compose

+   4. Served a web app through Nginx

+   5. All automated via Jenkins pipeline

 ## Project Tasks